Evening for Environment

 A Celebration to Benefit Maine Conservation Voters and Maine Conservation Alliance

-For 21 years, the Evening for the Environment has brought together community advocates, legislators, business leaders, environmental visionaries, and philanthropists to celebrate the bold work done by MCV, MCA, and our allies.
+Our community came together for an exciting night to honor the environment that we all love.
+For 21 years, the Evening for the Environment has brought together community advocates, legislators, business leaders, environmental visionaries, and philanthropists to celebrate the bold work done by MCV, MCA and our allies.

 Join us as a host, a business sponsor*, or attendee by registering with Maine Conservation Voters today!

-Nonprofit sponsors** or hosts who would like to direct your support to Maine Conservation Alliance, register here.
+Nonprofit sponsors** or hosts who would like to direct your support to Maine Conservation Allianceregister here.

 Click here to learn more about being a *business sponsor or a **nonprofit or foundation sponsor.

-Featured Speaker
+Featured Discussion

 Dr. Ayana Elizabeth Johnson